raymondworkshop/dev.programming/2htdp/README.md

     - event programming
     - batch programming

+#### Abstraction
+* abstract over similarities
+    - to abstract is to eliminate similarities

+    - to abstract is to **turn something concrete into a parameter**
+        + to abstract similar function definitions through replacing concrete values
+        + to abstract similar data definitions, you create parametric data definitions

+        +   through abstraction, you can have a single point of control over all these functions

+    -  **the template is created from the data definition**; and to organize functions around the organization of the input data definition

 #### Data
 * a good programmer **designs programs**
     - A bad programmer tinkers until the program seems to work